 |Intervention Model:||Single Group Assignment|

 |Masking:||None (Open Label)|

 |Official Title:||Phase II Trial of Neoadjuvant Dose Dense Gemcitabine and Cisplatin In Muscle Invasive Bladder Cancer|

-|Study Start Date :||June 2012|
+|Study Start Date :||May 2012|

-|Estimated Study Completion Date :||May 2014|
+|Estimated Study Completion Date :||December 2018|

 |United States, Pennsylvania|